How does a car warranty work?

 Share article

-What your car warranty covers will vary, depending on the car and manufacturer.
-You’ll need to read the policy to see which repairs are covered.
+Car warranty coverage will vary depending on your car’s manufacturer.
+You’ll need to read the warranty document to see what repairs are covered.

-Most car warranties cover the cost of repairing mechanical or electrical faults in the:
+Most car warranties cover the cost of repairing mechanical or electrical faults with the:

 • Engine